 An SEO audit is an analysis of how friendly your website is in terms of search engine optimization.
 Audits usually include a full overview of technicalities and content that’s available on your website.
 Technicalities may include responsiveness, page speed, URLs, interlinking, and more; while content audits include checking keywords, reviewing heading tags, meta titles and descriptions, and more.

 Why are regular Audits important?

-SEO optimization isn’t a one time task.
-Just like trends and campaigns change every season for each brand, search analytics also keep changing based on the new websites that keep entering the market, Google algorithm, the new pages you add on your website, and your competitor’s marketing strategy.
+SEO optimization isn’t a one-time task.
+Just like trends and campaigns change every season for each brand, search analytics also keep changing based on the new websites that keep entering the market, the Google algorithm, the new pages you add to your website, and your competitor’s marketing strategy.
 Considering that your market is ever-changing, you need to keep your website updated and thus, regular audits are important.
-They not only help you identify the changes that you need to make on your website but also provide Google with regular information of what edits are being made on your site and thus, create validity for your pages on a technical end.
+They not only help you identify the changes that you need to make on your website but also provide Google with regular information on what edits are being made on your site and thus, create validity for your pages on a technical end.